ApurbaSengupta/Reconstructing-Images/README.md

 # Reconstructing-Images

-Reconstructing CUFS images using a Variational Autoencoder (VAE) implemented in PyTorch and Google Colaboratory.
+Reconstructing compressed CUFS images using a Variational Autoencoder (VAE) implemented in PyTorch and Google Colaboratory.